 The trip on the road is really an ultimate trip.
 The speed limit is 50 mph.
 The road is locally called the Haul Road and June to mid-July is the ideal time for driving this route.
 Motor vehicle travel should be done by pickup, SUV, or AWD, high clearance car only.
 Small cars and motorcycles are highly discouraged.
 The road is extremely primitive in places, and small car and motorcycle wrecks are extremely common.
 Most motorcycle wrecks result in injuries, and the nearest EMS and medical services are in Coldfoot and Deadhorse.
 There is no cell phone coverage on the road, and some satellite phones do not work within the Brooks range.
 Motorcycles are extremely discouraged from making the journey.

 The highway winds through steep melted passes where the lowest temperatures in the US were recorded.
 Check weather forecasts before leaving home, and remember that it becomes cooler and often more prone to storms at higher elevations.
 The climate of the regions this highway traverses range from subarctic to polar.
 During the summer months (Jun-Aug), the average maximum temperatures range from 70°F (21°C) to 50°F (10°C) with average minimum temperatures ranging from 50°F (10°C) to 35°F (2°C).
 Travel on the highway during the months of May and September is a bit colder, although travel along the highway is not considerably more dangerous during these months.
 Along the way we’re probably seeing anywhere from 30 to 50 trucks a day delivering supplies, including food and fuel.
 When the highway is closed there is an estimated 1 million dollars a day in economic loss.
+The Dalton Highway is open year-round, roughly 3,700 large trucks travel the road each month, even during the arctic winter.

 The road is mostly built on top of the icy permafrost.
 Sudden changes in the weather can make the driving even more dangerous.
 High risk of avalanches.
 Feel like getting away from civilization?
 Then this is the highway for you.
 The scenery is gorgeous, but you may be too busy dodging pot holes the size of moon craters, battling strong winds flinging small rocks at your car, or trying not to freeze in -80°F, all of which could leave you stranded in the middle of nowhere.
 Expect a lethal road with oversize trucks in the middle of an area prone to avalanches and high winds.
 The ice road is pretty narrow in some sections, with sharp turns and really steep, with grades up to 16%.
 Low visibility due the snow and fog is also an issue.
 Several features of the road have their own names, including: The Taps, The Shelf, The Bluffs, Oil Spill hill, Beaver Slide, Avalanche Alley, Gobblers Knob, Two and a Half Mile, Oh Shit Corner, and the Roller Coaster.
 It is very important to check the road conditions and weather warnings and forecasts before leaving, especially outside of July and August.
 Dalton’s climate can make driving conditions challenging and avalanches are a common winter hazard.